stevenmclark/Dream_It-Build_It/CircuitPython_and_Mu/README.md

 ## Set up the needed CircuitPython files on your computer

-We need a bunch of CircuitPythin files to make things work.
+We need a bunch of CircuitPython files to make things work.
 To keep track of things it may be best to create a new folder to contain all the files...
 I think my folder is called "CircuitPython".
 Once that is available, let's download three (3) .zip archives:
 - the [Adafruit CircuitPython bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/download/20240618/adafruit-circuitpython-bundle-9.x-mpy-20240618.zip)
 - the [Adafruit CircuitPython bundle examples](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/download/20240618/adafruit-circuitpython-bundle-examples-20240618.zip )
 - the [Adafruit CircuitPython Neopixel 9.x library](http://github.com/adafruit/Adafruit_CircuitPython_NeoPixel/releases/download/6.3.11/adafruit-circuitpython-neopixel-9.x-mpy-6.3.11.zip )